History of Chechnya and Ingushetia (1934–1993): World War II

 During World War II, in 1942–43, the republic was partly occupied by Nazi Germany while 40,000 Chechens fought in the Red Army.
-On March 7, 1944, on the orders of Stalin, the republic was disbanded and its population forcibly deported upon the accusations of collaboration with the Axis powers and separatism.
+On 7 March 1944, on the orders of Stalin, the republic was disbanded and its population forcibly deported upon the accusations of collaboration with the Axis powers and separatism.
 The territory of the ASSR was divided between Stavropol Krai (where Grozny Oblast was formed), the Dagestan ASSR, the North Ossetian ASSR, and the Georgian SSR where the extra territory was known as the Akhalkhevi District until 1957.

-Post-war period
+Khrushchev Thaw

-On January 9, 1957, Khruschev implemented a policy which allowed deportees and their families to return, and the republic was restored.
+During the Thaw period, Mikoyan advised Nikita Khrushchev on a policy that allowed the deportees and their families to return to Checheno-Ingushetia.
+On 9 January 1957, the ASSR was officially restored.